mainaksingha01/mainaksingha01.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 **This page is very old now.
-I will shortly update a profile page.
+I will shortly update a new profile page.

 Hi, I am an AI Research Scientist, working at [Tokyo Research Center](https://www.aisin.com/jp/technology/rd/trc/), [Aisin Corporation](https://www.aisin.com/en), Tokyo, Japan.
 Aisin is a Fortune Global 500 company and a member of the Toyota Group of companies.
 My research area in Aisin is mainly focused on Vision based AI research in Autonomous Driving.